Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

-The goal of any reptile enclosure is to create a little slice of their habitat.
+Any reptile enclosure aims to create a little slice of their habitat.
 You need to provide a thermal gradient to allow your gecko to regulate its temperature.

-It also needs plenty of room to exercise, places to hide, and food and water kept off the floor of the enclosure.
+It also needs plenty of room to exercise, places to hide, and food and water kept off the enclosure floor.

-We will go over everything you need to know to make the best home for your new pet.
+We will review everything you need to know to make the best home for your new pet.

 Enclosure for a Gargoyle Gecko

-For a gargoyle gecko, we recommend a PVC or glass enclosure that opens from the front.
+We recommend a PVC or glass enclosure that opens from the front for a gargoyle gecko.

 Young geckos need more cover than adults, but they also need to be able to find their food and water.

-Unlike crested geckos, a baby kept in an adult enclosure may become stressed out.
+Unlike crested geckos, a baby in an adult enclosure may become stressed out.